Mundreanuc223/TraversingTheUnitedStates/README.md

-<H1> COP3530 - Project 3 </h1>
+<H1> Traversing The United States </h1>
-This is the template for Project 3 repositories.
-It includes all the assignment instructions and documentation to help you use GitHub.
+This project compares the functionalities and efficiencies of the following two graph implementations: matrix represenation vs an adjacency-list representation .

 <h2> Table of Contents </h2>